bassrehab/bassrehab.github.io/_posts/2024-12-28-retail-bank-multi-agent-system.md

   sidebar: left
 ---

 > Note: this blog post covers traditional software agents and doesn't cover generative AI or autonomous agents.
+For a GenAI Agents System design case study, refer to [this post](https://subhadipmitra.com/blog/2025/telecom-autonomous-multi-agent-genai-system/).

 Modern retail banking systems face complex challenges that demand sophisticated technical solutions.
 In this deep dive, we'll explore how multi-agent architectures solve real problems in credit assessment systems, using a production-grade implementation as our guide.